PreMedKB/PAnno/README.md

 For more detailed instructions, run `panno -h`.

 ## Examples
-We reanalyzed the germline mutations of 88 samples from the GeT-RM PGx study using PAnno.
-The generated PGx report is available at https://github.com/PreMedKB/PAnno-examples.
+We analyzed the germline variants of 88 samples from the GeT-RM PGx study using PAnno.
+The generated PGx report is available at https://github.com/PreMedKB/PAnno-analysis/report.

 Here is a snapshot from the PAnno report:
 <p align="center">